MORGAN COUNTY GUN CLUB BYLAWS

 3. The Club will not endorse any political party or candidate.
 However, nothing herein will prohibit members from expressing their views on any political issues.

-4. The term of officers will be two (2) years, with a maximum of two (2) consecutive terms.
-Terms run from January 1, to December 31.
+5. The term of officers will be two (2) years, with a maximum of two (2) consecutive terms.
+Terms run from the end of the January meeting to the next election.

 a) The maximum of two (2) consecutive term limits may be waived by the membership if there is a shortage or lack of willing volunteers, but only by a 2/3 majority vote, providing there is a quorum.

-5. Election of all officers will be held in December at the regularly scheduled meeting with nominations coming from the floor.
-President, Second Vice President, and Secretary-Treasurer are to be elected in even years with First Vice President and Sergeant at Arms being elected in the odd years.
+6. Election of all officers will be held in January at the regularly scheduled meeting with nominations coming from the floor.
+President, Second Vice President, and Secretary-Treasurer are to be elected in odd years with First Vice President and Sergeant at Arms being elected in the even years.

-6. Any unexpired term will be filled at the next regularly scheduled meeting by normal administration and voting procedures, providing there is a quorum.
+7. Any vacancies will be filled at the next regularly scheduled meeting by normal administration and voting procedures, providing there is a quorum.

 President: Head of the governing body.
-Communicate with members of matters concerning the Club, and May vote to break a tie.
-Also see #4 under Committee
+Communicate with members of matters concerning the Club, and may vote to break a tie.

 First Vice President: Perform any and all duties of any Club officer upon their absence at Club functions.
 Organize and carry out work details.